 The higher education system in the UK is very

-diverse, and students can study at a wide range
+diverse, and you can study at a wide range

 It is also important to note that different higher education providers might teach the courses in different ways.
 Some institutions might focus on the more theoretical aspects of the course, whilst others embed more modes of application and research.
-Understanding the different types of universities will enable you to best advise your students.
+Understanding the different types of universities will enable you to make the best decision.

-A good way to answer this question is to encourage a student to think about what is most important for them as an individual and marry this with the type of setting.
+A good way to answer this question is to think about what is most important for you as an individual and marry this with the type of setting most suitable to you.

-The best way to approach supporting your students with choosing where to study their chosen course is to encourage them to keep their minds open to all types of institution, to find out more about them (by reading prospectuses and social media posts, attending open days and talking to current students), and then decide which suits them best.
+The best way to approach choosing where to study your chosen course is to keep your mind open to all types of institution, to find out more about them (by reading prospectuses and social media posts, attending open days and talking to current students), and then decide which suits you the best.

 This free newsletter will include information on university events added to UniTasterDays, as well as details about new webinars and blog releases for you and your students.

 posted on 22 Feb '24